Caravan site licence

 A caravan site includes anywhere a caravan (including mobile or 'park' home) is situated and occupied for human habitation including on a permanent, touring or holiday basis.

-The applicant must be entitled to use the land as a caravan site.
+To apply for a caravan site licence, you must first be entitled to use the land as a caravan site.
 A licence can only be issued once valid planning permission has been granted.
-For further advice on planning issues or if you wish to change the use of land to a permanent caravan site, please contact the council’s Planning Services team.
+For further advice on planning issues or to change the use of land to a permanent caravan site, visit our planning pages or contact us for help and advice.

 Licences will not be issued to applicants who have had a site licence revoked within three years of the current application.

 Applications must be in writing, should detail the land the application concerns and any other information required by us.

 If you have not heard from us within 2 months of submitting your application you may continue to operate until the licence application has been determined.

 We charge a fee for our site licensing role, including: